Environment & Health: How Climate Action Can Prevent and Reduce Future Pandemics

 Wildlife crossing bridge on the Trans-Canada Highway in Alberta (Photograph by Joel Sartore, Nat Geo Image Collection)

-Authors: Jashan Singh Randhawa, Prabh Singh Sandhu, Finnian James Birk & Trishant Singh Gill
+Author: Jashan Singh Randhawa Environment & Health Project team members include Prabh Singh Sandhu, Finn Birk & Trishant Singh Gill